Posted on 20th February 2018

 Come join us at the Rediscovery Centre on the 13th and 14th of November to explore all things STEM (Science, Technology, Engineering and Maths) as part of science week 2017.
 FREE activities for all ages!

 Free student activities include:

 And lots more!!

 The Lets Talk Science Festival is funded by Science Foundation Ireland and delivered by the Rediscovery Centre and Global Action Plan Ireland.Read More

 The 3D textbook, located at the Rediscovery Centre in Ballymun, is a unique educational space and an innovative experience that will demonstrate excellence in reuse for Ireland.
 It challenges conventional thinking about how we live, stimulates positive behavioural change and highlights how we can use our resources wisely to achieve a low carbon, sustainable society.

-We are have created this session for you to meet the team and to have an informal tour of the building.
-As part of this information session we will demonstrate the journey of this unique building.Read More
+We are have created this session for you to meet the team and to have an informal tour of the building.Read More